 London/Paris, June 8-11, 1994 – After the 50th Anniversary of D-Day events on June 6 at Normandy, the Royal Viking Sun headed to London for a few days.

 The Royal Viking Sun’s 50th Anniversary of D-Day cruise, which began in Montreal on May 23, ended in Rouen, France on June 11.
-Sandra and I, along with the other passengers, disembarked and were bussed to Paris.
-Sandra and I stayed on in Europe for the next fourteen weeks visiting Paris, Warsaw, Moscow, St. Petersburg, Prague, Budapest, Vienna, Salzburg, Wengen (in the Swiss Alps), Florence, and Venice.
+Bill and I, and the other passengers, disembarked and were bussed to Paris.
+Bill and I stayed on in Europe for the next fourteen weeks visiting Paris, Warsaw, Moscow, St. Petersburg, Prague, Budapest, Vienna, Salzburg, Wengen (in the Swiss Alps), Florence, and Venice.

-In Paris and still “in the mood,” Sandra and I attended the American Ball at the Hotel Intercontinental and danced to Big Band music of the 1940s played by the Glenn Miller Band.
+While in Paris and still “in the mood,” we attended the American Ball at the Hotel Intercontinental and danced to Big Band music of the 1940s played by the Glenn Miller Band.
 We had drinks at Harry’s Bar.
-I first imbibed at Harry’s in Paris in 1954 when I was a steel importer in the world trade business and became a charter member of Harry’s International Barfly Association.
-By the end of Sandra’s and my fourteen weeks in Europe, we had martinis at three Harry’s: Paris, Florence, and Venice.
-(Photo: Harry’s Bar, Paris)
+Bill first imbibed at Harry’s in Paris in 1954 when he was on a round-the-world business trip as a steel importer in the world trade business.
+He became a charter member of Harry’s International Barfly Association.
+By the end of our fourteen weeks in Europe, Bill and I had martinis at three Harry’s: Paris, Florence, and Venice.

-When we were preparing for this voyage to Normandy, Sandra remembers what a friend said to her: “You won’t like it, being around all those older people.”
+When we were preparing for this voyage to Normandy, I remember what someone said to me: “You won’t enjoy this cruise, being around all those older people.”

-This concludes our trip down memory lane for D-Day50.
-We hope you enjoyed it.
+This concludes our look back at D-Day50.
+Bill and I hope you enjoyed it.